What Is the Minimum Wage in Poland?

 How Does Minimum Wage Apply to Different Workers in Poland?

 The minimum wage in Poland is a national standard and does not vary by region, industry, or job role.
 It applies uniformly to all employees, ensuring a baseline level of income across the workforce.
-However, its application differs based on employment type.
+However, its application differs based on employment.

 Full-Time Employee Wages

-Full-time employees in Poland are entitled to the full monthly minimum wage of 4,666 PLN.
-This rate is consistent across industries, including bonuses and awards but excluding overtime pay, night work supplements, and seniority allowances.
+Full-time employees in Poland are entitled to the monthly minimum wage of PLN 4,806 gross as of January 1, 2026.
+This rate applies uniformly across industries and includes standard wage components such as bonuses and awards.
+However, it excludes overtime pay, night work supplements, and seniority or length-of-service allowances.

 Part-Time Employee Wages